 Top 10 things to do in the Margaret River Region

 - Enjoy a few hours of indulgence over a long lunch at a winery restaurant.
 Many of the best chefs in the region work from winery restaurants, so you’re guaranteed a delicious meal, paired with world-class wine.

-2. Give surfing a go.
+- Give surfing a go.
 Or stand up paddle boarding.
 There’s some great learner beaches for both.

-6. Do a cellar door hop and taste the region’s premium produce on a winery or brewery tour.
+- Do a cellar door hop and taste the region’s premium produce on a winery or brewery tour.
 Make sure you elect a designated driver, or better yet, join a tour.

-7. Head underground on an adventure tour of the magical caves systems.
+- Head underground on an adventure tour of the magical caves systems.
 There’s several show caves within the region and one that’s wheelchair accessible too.

-8. Walk a section of the Cape to Cape track (or all of it, if you’re game!)
+- Walk a section of the Cape to Cape track (or all of it, if you’re game!)
 The trac runs 135km from Cape Naturaliste near Dunsborough, to Cape Leeuwin near Augusta.

-9. Head up the Cape Leeuwin Lighthouse, Australia’s tallest mainland lighthouse, and see where the Southern Ocean and Indian Ocean meet.
+- Head up the Cape Leeuwin Lighthouse, Australia’s tallest mainland lighthouse, and see where the Southern Ocean and Indian Ocean meet.
 You can also see migrating humpback whales during season.

-10. Watch the sun set over the ocean at Yallingup, the place of love.
+- Watch the sun set over the ocean at Yallingup, dubbed the ‘place of love’.